Managing Your Friendships, With Software

 The idea of people as self-contained collections of data points is not a new one—the Quantified Self movement has been booming and busting since 2007.
 The idea of offloading your brain into a computer is not new either, though it’s a little more controversial now that we’re more aware of what happens to our personal information after we do so.
 But quantifying other people is different, and mediating relationships with software isn’t a purely personal decision.

-All of these apps released their first version in 2018 or 2019 (though Monaru is in private beta and Clay has a waitlist).
+All these apps released their first version in 2018 or 2019 (though Monaru is in private beta and Clay has a waitlist).
 They appear in the “Productivity” section of the App Store.
 They are, on their surface, another blurring of work and life, another viral tweet about how modern life is like a dystopian Mad Lib, and while you can fill in whatever nouns you like, the overarching story will be about exploitation, isolation, and capitalism run wild.
 Is that all they are?

-“Sometimes I feel paralyzed by the thought of unstructured, unmediated interaction with friends,” Real Life editor Rob Horning wrote in September.
+“Sometimes I feel paralyzed by the thought of unstructured, unmediated interaction with friends,” the Real Life editor Rob Horning wrote in September.
 “There are times when I think about reaching out to someone who I haven’t talked to in a while but then look at their social media profiles and feel sated.”

-If you talk to people who use apps to organize their friendships, they’ll tell you that this is exactly the kind of malaise they’re combatting.
+If you talk with people who use apps to organize their friendships, they’ll tell you that this is exactly the kind of malaise they’re combatting.

 Stéfano Demari, an UpHabit user who works in finance and lives in Paris, emailed me: “On one side, technology has taken a big part of our personal lives.
 On another side, the most brilliant and nicest people [have] always set up notes not to forget to reach out to the ones they care about.”
-Joan Westenberg, an Australian writer and publicist, uses HubSpot and keeps detailed notes about everyone she knows. (“If I’m seeing one of my friends, I shouldn’t wear my spider earrings as they makes her arachnophobia uncomfortable.”)
+Joan Westenberg, an Australian writer and publicist, uses HubSpot and keeps detailed notes about everyone she knows. (“If I’m seeing one of my friends, I shouldn’t wear my spider earrings as they make her arachnophobia uncomfortable.”)
 Having a database to look at makes her feel less alone, she told me.
 And it helps her to organize her time so that she can be literally alone less.

 Some people are using jerry-rigged personal CRMs, even if they wouldn’t call them that.
-Daniel Salgado, a journalist from Rio de Janeiro, said he made a spreadsheet of all of his friends early last year, adding notes about activities to do together and when he’d last seen them.
-If their friendship was going strong, he color-coded them green.
-If they hadn’t interacted in a while, he changed them to orange.
-And if it’d been a really long time, their cell would become red, and then he’d have to decide if they should even count as a friend anymore.
+Daniel Salgado, a journalist from Rio de Janeiro, says he made a spreadsheet of all his friends early last year, adding notes about activities to do together and when he’d last seen them.
+If the friendship was going strong, he color-coded the cell green.
+If they hadn’t interacted in a while, he changed it to orange.
+And if it’d been a really long time, the cell would become red, and then he’d have to decide if the person should even count as a friend anymore.

-“Eventually I dropped the [activity] suggestions tab,” Salgado said.
+“Eventually I dropped the [activity] suggestions tab,” Salgado says.
 “I thought it was a little crazy.
 I know these people; I don’t need to be reminded of what I like to do with them.
-If I’m at that point I shouldn’t use it.”
+If I’m at that point, I shouldn’t use it.”
 Still, he finds the colors helpful.
-“If I look at my friend’s name and it’s orange I think okay, I need to be there for them.
+“If I look at my friend’s name and it’s orange I think, Okay, I need to be there for them.
 I’m kind of being a bad friend.”

-But when he told some of the people on the list about it, they didn't care what color they were coded—it was the list’s very existence that they said signals something awry in a friendship.“They were bothered because I transformed our friendship into something on a Google Docs and not something that was lived,” he said.
+But when he told some of the people on the list about it, they didn’t care what color they were coded—it was the list’s very existence that they said signals something awry in a friendship.“They were bothered because I transformed our friendship into something on a Google Docs and not something that was lived,” he says.
 “They don’t like the mediation of technology helping our friendship growing stronger.”

-Another spreadsheet-maker, Carl—who is 33, works for the U.S. Foreign Service, and asked to be referred to by first-name only because he works for the government—said his friends were split when he told them about his organizational system.
+Another spreadsheet maker, Carl—who is 33, works for the U.S. Foreign Service, and asked to be referred to by first name only, because he works for the government—said his friends were split when he told them about his organizational system.
 Some thought his lists were “clinical” or “strange”; others used the language of self-care to talk about being “intentional” with maintaining relationships.

-“I was like, Okay who do I enjoy?
+“I was like, Okay, who do I enjoy?
 Who makes me feel better?
-Do I feel lighter after I’ve hung out with someone or do I feel like I’ve put in a ton of energy?” he explained.
+Do I feel lighter after I’ve hung out with someone, or do I feel like I’ve put in a ton of energy?” he explained.
 But that system made him feel too neurotic, so he pared it down to “When did I see someone?
 How many times in a particular month or particular quarter have I seen someone?”
-Then he could sort the list, and decide who he wasn’t paying enough attention to, or who he was paying too much attention to.
+Then he could sort the list, and decide whom he wasn’t paying enough attention to, or whom he was paying too much attention to.
 “It feels really arch-capitalist and terrible to say, but I saved the spreadsheet kind of ironically as ‘social CRM’ because I used to use CRM software at work at one of my old jobs,” Carl told me.
-His was in Excel; he had not heard the term “personal CRM.”
+His was in Excel; he had not heard the term personal CRM.

 The litter of companies racing to monetize and name what people are already doing will need to erase the stigma of doing it.
-And that term—“personal CRM”—is, obviously, part of the problem.
-Relabeling our friends and family our “customers” is not something most of us would do out loud.
+And that term—personal CRM—is part of the problem.
+Relabeling our friends and family as our “customers” is not something most of us would do out loud.

-Dex founder Kevin Sun is already aware of this.
-“I’ve been back and forth on whether the acronym CRM makes sense in this case,” he told me in a phone call.
-“I keep using it because it’s been around for awhile.”
-People know what it means; “personal relationship manager” sounds vague and maybe even weirder.
+Dex’s founder, Kevin Sun, is already aware of this.
+“I’ve been back and forth on whether the acronym CRM makes sense in this case,” he told me during a phone call.
+“I keep using it, because it’s been around for a while.”
+People know what it means; personal-relationship manager sounds vague and maybe even weirder.

 Personal CRMs, or whatever you want to call them, are on the rise this year for several reasons, all of which Sun can name.
 We have broader networks now, and they’re digitally mediated: “For a lot of relationships, you can trace their path through your calendar events and communications,” he said.
 “You can keep pretty good records of who you met and how you met.”
 We are compelled by software that promises to make us more “productive and effective,” which is why Asana, Evernote, Airtable, Slack, and the like have become so popular in professional spaces, and then been repurposed as personal tools.
-And of course—this part isn’t new at all—some people just don’t think they’re very good at relationships and they want to be better.
+And of course—this part isn’t new at all—some people just don’t think they’re very good at relationships, and they want to be better.

 Read: The Slackification of the American home

 The type of person who would spend money every month on an app like this is probably someone who feels she doesn’t have much free time, or that he’s scrubbed at the line between work and life more than he intended to, and needs something that will help him set things in order.
-You could argue that turning the people in one’s life into items on a to-do list only workifies life even further, and that the other systems we have for organizing and representing our relationships—Instagram, Facebook, their predecessors—caused much of our anxiety about whether or not we are well-liked and social enough in the first place.
+You could argue that turning the people in one’s life into items on a to-do list only workifies life even further, and that the other systems we have for organizing and representing our relationships—Instagram, Facebook, their predecessors—caused much of our anxiety about whether we are well liked and social enough in the first place.
 Or you could find yourself at the point where you’re willing to try anything.

 Sun started the company after he noticed that people he knew were using—surprise!—spreadsheets to make sense of their friendships.
 And he thought he could make them a good alternative.
-According to Tarek Jisr, marketing manager for the personal CRM UpHabit, every company in the category has the same primary competitor: spreadsheets.
+According to Tarek Jisr, the marketing manager for the personal CRM UpHabit, every company in the category has the same primary competitor: spreadsheets.

 Jackie, a 25-year-old Californian who works in film and asked to be referred to by only her first name for professional reasons, walked me through a couple of her spreadsheets over the phone.
 The first she ever made was a list of crushes, in college.
 There were about 30 of them: some real-life acquaintances, some celebrities, some former crushes assigned to a “crush graveyard.”
 They were ranked on a scale from zero to 100 in metrics including “personality,” “snuggability,” “assumed coolness,” and “magnetism,” with personality weighted the heaviest.
-Almost everyone who’s on the list knows about it, Jackie said, though the celebrity crushes (Paul Thomas Andersen, for one), probably do not.
+Almost everyone who’s on the list knows about it, Jackie said, though the celebrity crushes (Paul Thomas Anderson, for one) probably do not.

 To Jackie, riffing on “seemingly mundane things” is a good way to have fun in a boring environment—like sitting in front of a computer, which is what plenty of us do all the time.
 “Google Drive is a big part of my life in general.
 Spreadsheets are always around,” she explained.
 And crushes are the perfect thing to sort and quantify, because they are always a little bit of a joke, and always extremely serious.

 She emailed me a few screenshots of her other spreadsheets.“Something that I want to flag is that like so many things in our ~modern world~ I do these somewhat in jest and somewhat in earnest,” she wrote.
 “I don’t use it in a dystopian way to erase qualitative characteristics of people, but I do use it as an organizational tool.”
 Spreadsheets with personality metrics are helpful for figuring out “what groups of people would vibe,” she argued.
 She can plan better parties that way.
-She used to worry about getting “canceled” by her friends because of the scoring system in her sheets, but they told her not to worry about it because they know they’ll always score highly.
+She used to worry about getting “canceled” by her friends because of the scoring system in her sheets, but they told her not to worry about it, because they know they’ll always score highly.
 On one sheet, made for organizing a birthday outing with a very specific theme, one of the columns was “Likeliness to not understand this [spreadsheet],” and those people were axed from the guest list immediately.

 Read: How you’ll get organized

-It’s not clear how well any of the “personal CRM” companies will do financially, particularly since most of them rely on paid memberships.
+It’s not clear how well any of the personal-CRM companies will do financially, particularly because most of them rely on paid memberships.
 (And you should be wary of the free ones.)
-Each of the apps mentioned in this article has fewer than 1,000 Android downloads in the Google Play store right now; in the iOS app store, UpHabit has the most downloads of its ilk: about 5,000.
-It’s obvious that Google could make a much more popular version of any of these products quite easily, given that it already kind of does with Google Sheets.
-Personal CRM software could be a quick-burning fad, or it could be a conversation we keep having until everyone’s using it and we have to stop pretending it’s so strange—I remember being upset that Facebook provided all of my friends with a cheat sheet, making it impossible to know who could actually remember my birthday without a prompt.
-Before that, it was sad to admit that the rise of cell phones meant I didn’t have phone numbers memorized anymore.
+Each of the apps mentioned in this article has fewer than 1,000 Android downloads in the Google Play store right now; in the iOS App Store, UpHabit has the most downloads of its ilk: about 5,000.
+Google could obviously make a much more popular version of any of these products quite easily, given that it already kind of does with Google Sheets.
+Personal-CRM software could be a quick-burning fad, or it could be a conversation we keep having until everyone’s using it and we have to stop pretending it’s so strange—I remember being upset that Facebook provided all of my friends with a cheat sheet, making it impossible to know who could actually remember my birthday without a prompt.
+Before that, it was sad to admit that the rise of cellphones meant I didn’t have phone numbers memorized anymore.

-“For most people there is a cost of authenticity when you mediate with software,” Sun told me.
-The question then, is whether the benefits pay it back.
+“For most people, there is a cost of authenticity when you mediate with software,” Sun told me.
+The question, then, is whether the benefits pay it back.
 The obvious answer is no, but I think I would love to be added to a spreadsheet, or synced into an app.
-It’s so hard to know who you’re important to anyway—it could be nice to be listed at least, labeled a priority.
+It’s so hard to know whom you’re important to anyway—it could be nice to be listed at least, labeled a priority.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.